nuriel77/goshimmer-playbook/README.md

 ### Goshimmer Web
 Since August 3rd 2019 nginx has been added to serve as a reverse proxy for some of goshimmer's common services.

 Spammer is accessible via the web-browser on port 18080, e.g.: `https://your-ip:18080/spammer`.
+Note that you'll have to append a command to the URL, e.g: `cmd=start` or stop...
+See *Spam Test* below.

 Dashboard is accessible via the web-browser on port 18081, e.g.: `https://your-ip:18081/dashboard`.